An awesome Sandwich doesn't have to be stuffed with high-fat, cholesterol spreads and filling and are perfect for using up leftovers...

 THE BEST TUNA SANDWICH EVER (BUT NOT THE CHEAPEST)

 The Blogger once developed fillings for gourmet sandwiches in the Directors' Dining Room of a major bank in London.
-The one filling which brought countless compliments (and occasional ravings of joy) was this one: Tuna Nicoise in Olive Bread.
+This filling brought countless compliments (and occasional ravings of joy): Tuna Nicoise in Olive Bread.

 Ingred for one sandwich: